-As we have learned in the earlier chapters of the marketplace guide, the purpose of any marketplace is to facilitate transactions between users.
+As we have learned in the earlier chapters of the Practica guide for building a marketplace, the purpose of any marketplace is to facilitate transactions between users.

 Why you should build a community